All Episodes

 And now look what we're doing.

-We're putting all this gobbledygook out uh uh in the news media that is wrong and it's incorrect, and it gets it it that creates the usual drive-by media uh hit.
+We're putting all this gobbledygook out in the news media that is wrong and it's incorrect and it gets, it creates the usual drive-by media hit.

-So Libby's people are responding by striking saying, hey, look, this guy, the prosecutor is trying to have it both ways.
+So Libby's people are responding by starting to say, hey, look, this guy, the prosecutor, is trying to have it both ways.

 I don't know.

-Byron, your writing about this today suggests that uh the independent counsel may be losing control of the case.
+Byron York writing about this today suggests that the independent counsel may be losing control of the case.

-They've pointed him up, his newspaper columns, these things that he said about yellow cake in Niger, he actually came back with evidence that there was an attempt to purchase yellow cake by Iraq.
+He actually came back with evidence that there was an attempt to purchase Yellow Cake by Iraq.

-Christopher Hitchens is doing some great work in this in documenting the efforts of the the that the Iraq was making.
+Christopher Hitchens is doing some great work in this and documenting the efforts that Iraq was making.

 Now, I know that there are people who know a lot more than we do about this.

-You know, we're we're prisoners to whatever these court filings say, and we're prisoners to however they're treated by the drive-by media.
+We're prisoners to whatever these court filings say and we're prisoners to however they're treated by the drive-by media.

 He and his wife are the victims here, and you're on an appointed mission here to avenge the wrong that was done to them.